zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 1. The client calls the service endpoint through the API ML Gateway with the client certificate.
 2. The client certificate is verified as a valid TLS client certificate against the trusted certificate authorities (CAs) of the Gateway.
 3. The public key of the provided client certificate is verified against SAF.
 SAF subsequently returns a user ID that owns this certificate.
-As of Zowe version 2.14, the API for API ML can be provided by the internal API ML mapper if the mapper is enabled.
+The API for API ML can be provided by the internal API ML mapper if the mapper is enabled.
 Alternatively, you can use Z Secure Services (ZSS) to provide this API for API ML, although we recommend using the internal API ML mapper.
 4. The Gateway then performs the login of the mapped user and provides valid authentication to the downstream service.

 :::note Notes: